-We will be hosting a traditional South African Braai at Fego Sevenoaks; Sunday 24th September from 12pm.
+Across the year we will be hosting a traditional South African Braai at Fego.

 A Braai is the South African equivalent of an English BBQ but with a rich cultural history and significance.
-Craig, Head Chef of our newest Fego, Beaconsfield (Due to open it’s doors December 2017), and a native South African, has answered a few questions on the Braai for us.
+Craig, Head Chef of our newest Fego, Beaconsfield and a native South African, has answered a few questions on the Braai for us.

 - What does a Braai mean to you?